julzaza/wildwitchherbs/_posts/2026-01-21-plants-to-break-love-bonds-folk-magic.md

 Many traditions believed improper use could bind the practitioner to the grief instead.

+---

+## Herbs Used to Attract Love:

+Herbs were also used in witchcraft to attract the right match.
+See **[Love Magic Herbs to Attract the Right Partner](/love-magic-herbs-to-attract-the-right-partner/)** to explore these magical allies and ways to work with them.

 Balkan traditions provide particularly rich documentation of attraction and love binding rites; for deeper exploration of these regional customs, see **[Balkan Love Magic: Folk Spells and Desire Rites](/balkan-love-magic-folklore/)** to explore the darker side of binding love magic.